Code-Institute-Submissions/whack-a-monster-ms2/testing.md

    - The pace of the monsters poping out keeps you focused and on point

 4. As a user, I want to have satisfying audio and visuals
-  - When you fisrt enter the site you are preseted with
+  - When you fisrt enter the site you are preseted with with the deep blue space image.
+All the colours nicely contrast.
+Most of the things alighn.

-- As a user, I want to have a clear way how to start and restart a game when the game ends
+5. As a user, I want to have a clear way how to start and restart a game when the game ends -There is a big
-- As a user, I want to see my progression in the game by keeping the score
+6. As a user, I want to see my progression in the game by keeping the score
+- For every successful hit or additional hits you make you get extra points.
+-
-- As a user, I want to feel motivated to keep playing
+7. As a user, I want to feel motivated to keep playing Thre is an adrenaline rush that gets you speeding through the game and wanting to keep this going and to test your metal.

 #### As a developer/site owner I want:

-- To be able to customise the look and feel of the game easily
+1. To be able to customise the look and feel of the game easily
+  - The game functionality and layout is easy to maintain
-- To keep players entertained and coming back to my website
+2. To keep players entertained and coming back to my website
+  - It is an easy game for perfect when you just want to turn off your thinking mind and enjoy a game whee you dont need to overthink.